wertzber/AvroExample/README.md

     ]
 }

-2. write a stream as GenericRecord(ex1-file-generic)
+2. write a stream as GenericRecord

+   read stream with GenericReader read stream with specificDatumReader

+3. write a stream as SpecificDatumWriter

-   read stream with GenericReader read stream with mypair
+   read stream with GenericReader read stream with specificDatumReader

+you can see the output is the same.

+4. write a bin file for later test: MyPairOutput-V1.bin

+5. read the file using: SpecificDatumReader

+note 1:
+when reading the bin file:
+        "right".equalsIgnoreCase((String) myPair.getRight())); - this cause an exception:

+java.lang.ClassCastException: org.apache.avro.util.Utf8 cannot be cast to java.lang.String

+In order to solve it you should use the toString(), meaning myPair.getRight().toString() same issue also happen when using a generic record and result.get("left").